-Guernsey Border Agency falls under the management of the

-Committee for Home Affairs and operates under the banner of 'Bailiwick of Guernsey Law Enforcement' which encompasses Guernsey Border Agency, Guernsey Police, Trading Standards.
+Guernsey Police falls under the management of the Committee for Home Affairs and operates under the banner of 'Bailiwick of Guernsey Law Enforcement' which encompasses Guernsey Police, Guernsey Border Agency, Trading Standards and day-to day operational responsibility for the management of the Joint Emergency Services Control Centre (JESCC).
 This privacy notice is intended to make it easier for you to understand what personal data we will process, how and why.